 Roll into Anchor Down RV Resort in Dandridge – a charming small town - which features expansive views of its crown jewel, Douglas Lake.
 Enjoy luxurious offerings like fireplaces and fire pits, a pool with water slide and kiddie play area, inflatable trampoline, boat ramp with slips, a fishing trail, golf cart rentals and more.
 With convenient access to Knoxville, Gatlinburg, Sevierville, Pigeon Forge and Kodak, you can fill your days with exploring these great cities and outdoor adventures that can be found in Great Smoky Mountains National Park.

 Located on the shores of picturesque Duck River, Henry Horton State Park has one of the most diverse ecosystems in the world.
 And it’s easy to see and experience this ecosystem as the park has 56 RV campsites, several cabins, campsites and even an Inn.
 All campsites have tables and fire rings with firewood sold onsite.
 Two bathhouses that are available seasonally, one remaining open during the winter to accommodate tents and small campers without their own facilities.
 WiFi is also available.
 Check out the newly-renovated camp store that sells basic camping supplies, gifts, snacks and drinks.
+Cabin, campsite and campground guests are encouraged to wear masks when physical distancing is not possible.

 While at Henry Horton State Park, anglers can catch largemouth, red-eye and smallmouth bass and catfish while here.
 Do something different and check out the Henry Horton Trap and Skeet Range.
 It includes five skeet fields, two trap fields, gun rentals and ammo, and a lodge with concessions.
 Participants must be 18 years of age or youth sportsman.
 A valid hunter education card is required for shooters under the age of 18.